Mk-ism/Codefest-18-CTF-Writeups/It's magic/README.md

 # Solution
-In this challenge, I checked file type,strings,hex values and many more but nothing helped. so,then it used online recovry tool(https://online.officerecovery.com/pixrecovery/) to recover the file.
+In this challenge, I checked file type,strings,hex values and many more but nothing helped. so,then I used online recovry tool(https://online.officerecovery.com/pixrecovery/) to recover the file.

 After repairing it gives bmp image file in which flag is printed.